JetBrains/kotlin-web-site/pages/docs/reference/extensions.md

 ## Note on visibility

-Extensions utilize the same [visibility of other entities](visibility-modifiers.html) as a regular function declared in the same scope would.
+Extensions utilize the same [visibility of other entities](visibility-modifiers.html) as regular functions declared in the same scope would.
+For example:

-E.g. if an extension is declared outside of its receiver such an extension cannot access the receiver's private members;
+* An extension declared on top level of a file has access to the other `private` top-level declarations in the same file;
-or an extension declared on the top level of a package does have access to entities of `internal` visibility.
+* If an extension is declared outside its receiver type, such an extension cannot access the receiver's `private` members.

 ## Motivation